 Strawberry Banana Bread

-Strawberry banana bread is a fun variation on banana bread!
-It's moist and flavorful and looks so pretty!
+Strawberry banana bread is a fun twist on banana bread; it’s moist and flavorful and looks so pretty!
 Strawberries add color to an otherwise brown bread – and they brighten up the flavor, too.

 - 1/2 cup unsalted butter room temperature